razor-network/oracle-node/README.md

 ### Prerequisites to building the source

-- Golang 1.15 or later must be installed.
+- Golang 1.21.1 or later must be installed.
 - Latest stable version of node is required.
-- Silicon chip based Mac users must go for node 15.3.0+
+- Mac users with Silicon chips should use Node 18.18.0 LTS or later versions
 - `geth` and `abigen` should be installed.
 (Skip this step if you don't want to fetch the bindings and build from scratch)
 - `solc` and `jq` must be installed.